 What are treatments like?

 After your face is cleaned and prepared for a peel, most patients describe a sunburn-like sensation during a chemical peel.
 It may feel warm or even hot, followed by a stinging sensation. hemical peels are not usually painful, however.
 After the treatment, recovery time will depend on the depth of penetration of the peel.
 Superficial chemical peels generally involve little to no downtime, with redness and perhaps scaling the only side effects.
 These usually last for only a few days.
 Deeper peels will involve more downtime, with the skin swelling and turning brown, followed by peeling.
 The recovery period for a deeper chemical peel can be seven to ten days.
-Dr Isaac may also prescribe precautionary medications to minimize infection risks for deeper peels.
+Your provider may also prescribe precautionary medications to minimize infection risks for deeper peels.

 Schedule a dermatology consultation today!

 All treatments require a pre-consultation in order to determine which type of peel would be best for your skin and desired results.
 Sometimes a pre-treatment skin care routine may be established in order to achieve optimal results from your peel.
-If you think that a chemical peel may be a good solution for your skin care needs, contact Dr. Isaac at the MI Skin Dermatology Center in Washington DC today to schedule your consultation!
+If you think that a chemical peel may be a good solution for your skin care needs, contact the MI Skin Dermatology Center in Washington DC today to schedule your consultation!
 To learn more and make an appointment, call (202) 393-7546 today!

 Dr. Melda Isaac and Dr. Daniel Yanes are consistently recognized among the top dermatologists in Washington, DC.
 Our board-certified dermatologists provide both medical and cosmetic dermatology services with professionalism and compassion.
 Their specialized expertise in injectables and an eye for creating natural-looking results have made them a sought-after source for excellent dermatological care.

 Founder and Director of MI Skin Dermatology and Laser CenterMeet Dr. Isaac